 How To Disinfect Drinking Water

-Choose water containers that are food-grade plastic or glass.
-The container you choose should have a cap or a lid.
+Choose water containers that are food-grade plastic or glass that include a cap or a lid.

-Food-grade plastic is the best choice; glass breaks easily and does not withstand freezing.
+Food-grade plastic is the best choice because glass breaks easily and does not withstand freezing.
 In a pinch, you can use 1-liter plastic pop bottles or juice bottles.

 Do Not Use These Containers For Water Storage